-I found the following important article about the damaging affects of pitocin, a drug routinely used by obstetricians in hospital birthing for inductions and augmentation of labor (speeding it up).
+This article, found on the birth routes site, is about the damaging affects of pitocin, a drug routinely used by obstetricians in hospital birthing for inductions and augmentation of labor (speeding it up).
 Pitocin is specifically only approved by the FDA when medically indicated.
 I have added an important note at the end of the article about the emotional and psychological affects of this drug, which is rarely talked about.
-Here is the web site at which I found the following article:
+Here is the web site address:

 May 30, 2010